Daniel’s Art of Selling Art Online

-Like many, I’ve always wanted an artist.
-I’ve had this dream ever since I was a kid who became fascinated with scifi and fantasy illustration.
+Like many, I’ve always wanted to be an artist.
+I’ve had this dream ever since I was a kid when I became fascinated with scifi and fantasy illustration.
 Though I have a formal art education, I’ve learned that it does not actually help much when it comes to selling art.
-Sure I learned a lot about art history and painting, but what art schools seem to never teach is how to actually sell art.
+Sure, I learned a lot about art history and painting, but what art schools seem to never teach is how to actually sell art.
 So, after I graduated, it was up to me to figure out how to do it.

 My problem was that the traditional way was not for me.
 I’m an introvert.
 I hate networking.
 Plus my art, with it’s classical themes, tends to be poor match for most galleries near me that lean towards modernism.

 In fact, in both art school and from some gallery owners, I was told my art would never sell.
 I can say more than four hundred sales later that those people were not final word in art business, they were just assholes.
 Just about any kind of art can sell, it’s all about finding an audience and a way to connect to them.